Is milk bad for you?

 4. It’s highly associated with acne

-But this may vary with individuals, but either way, just because the side effects of dairy do not manifest as acne in some individuals doesn’t mean they are immune to other dangers of dairy.
+Keep in mind that the side effects of dairy on the skin may vary with individuals, but either way, just because the side effects of dairy do not manifest as acne in some individuals doesn’t mean they are immune to other dangers of dairy.

 Likewise, if you are a great fan of dairy and its products but you struggle with acne, maybe it’s time to let go.

-5. Increases the risk of breast cancer
+5. Increases the risk of breast and ovarian cancer

 The high-fat content and hormones in milk have been linked to breast cancer in women.